Meet Julia

 https://aphantasia.com/creative-workarounds-for-aphantasics/

 Alongside writing, my other creative pursuit is art.
 I studied for a fine art degree as a mature student, making sculptures and 3D work.
-Now I focus on ceramics, making decorative/abstract works in my studio and volunteering once a week teaching pottery at a local centre for adults with disabilities.
-Examples of my work can be seen on the websites of Anglian Potters and the Society for Designer Craftsmen and – if you’re interested – I occasionally post images and information about exhibitions on Twitter @JulesTake3 and Instagram @Julia.Stone.Writer
+Now I focus on ceramics, making experimental decorative/abstract works.
+Examples of my work can be seen on the websites of Anglian Potters and the Society for Designer Craftsmen.
+In 2024, I was commissioned to create art works responding to the stories of women who suffered life changing diseases at a young age, as part of Mortal and Strong https://www.mortalandstrong.com/campaign.
+The works were displayed in a major exhibition in 2025 and I have been asked to take on the role of lead artist for the next campaign, with a planned exhibition in 2026.

 You can find other writing related links at linktr.ee/JuliaStone